 |Engine Power:||7,500 hp each|

 Sikorsky CH-53K Website

 The largest helicopter in the Columbia fleet this modified, light-weight Chinook is a common sight at large construction projects around the world.

-Just like the Vertol, Columbia Helicopters also gained the FAA Type Certificate for the CH-47 from Boeing to be able to commercially use and modify the Chinook to optimize it for logging, construction and firefighting among many other other roles.
+Just like the Vertol, Columbia Helicopters also gained the FAA Type Certificate for the CH-47 from Boeing to be able to commercially use and modify the Chinook to optimize it for logging, construction, and firefighting among many other roles.